hackoregon/backend-service-pattern/README.md

 * Docker or Docker toolkit
 * Travis-CI
-* Cluster deployment keys. - Contact the DevOps team
+* Cluster deployment keys  - Contact the DevOps team
+* ECS Service Name - Contact the DevOps team

 ## How to build